 What we recommend are these anti-slip elevation blocks from Utopia Bedding.

-- The set includes 8 anti-slip foam pads for the top and 8 anti-slip rubber pads for the bottom of the risers
+- COMPLETE SET: Includes 8 furniture risers with 8 anti-slip foam pads for the top and 8 anti-slip rubber pads for...

 They are made from durable plastic and they can be stacked up for extra height.